 Texas State Soil and Water Conservation Boards's Role in TGPC

 Nonpoint source pollution originates from different sources that cannot be traced to any single point, such as a pipe.
-The TSSWCB is the lead agency for abatement of agricultural and silvicultural (forestry) nonpoint source pollution.
-The Board educates and encourages farmers in the importance of proper use of agricultural chemicals and can establish water quality management plan programs.
+The TSSWCB administers several programs as the lead state agency for the planning, management, and abatement of agricultural and silvicultural (forestry) nonpoint source pollution.

 The Water Supply Enhancement Program (formerly the Texas Brush Control Program) protects groundwater resources by controlling invasive brush species which use a lot of water.
 Controlling the brush and restoring native grasses leaves more water available to recharge the aquifer below.
 This program has helped restore seeps and springs that had been dormant for decades due to the invasion of non-native brush species.